p-arrow/Red-Blue-Guide/X_RedTeamOthers/Alternate Data Stream (ADS).md

 *Alternate Data Streams: Meta data attached to another medium (text, picture etc.)*

 ## Charakteristic
-- Both GUI and CLI don't show ADS
+- Both GUI and CLI don't show ADS by default
 - Size of carrier medium is not affected by ADS
 - Can be used to transport stealthy malicious code
+- Only available under Windows

 ## How To (text file)
 1. Create text file: test.txt and fill in arbitrary data, save